TimothyCanev/TimothyCanev/README.md

 * Created a **Text based game**.
 This was a text based game for the user to play.
 * Used **C#** as the programming language and **.NET**.

----

-### 💡 Interests & Focus Areas
-My interests extend beyond traditional full-stack development into specialized technical fields, which I explore through academic contributions and personal projects:

-* **Cyber Security (Defensive & Offensive):** Actively participating in events (like **CyberSecurityDK**) focused on implementing and testing security protocols to build **resilient, scalable websites** and applications.
-* **Artificial Intelligence & Machine Learning:** Implementing core ML concepts for **recommendation systems** (as seen in the 4th Semester project) and continually seeking ways to integrate predictive modeling into application logic.
-* **Automation:** Using scripting and microcontrollers (like the **Pico Board** and other **Microcontrollers**) to automate real-world and software processes, enhancing system efficiency and reliability.
-* **Networking:** Building and managing system architecture that supports communication between applications, microcontrollers, and databases to ensure **scalable** and seamless data flow.

----

 ### 🛠️ My Tech Stack

 | Category | Skills/Tools |